pynufft/pynufft/README.md

 - Support of PyCUDA and PyOpenCL with single Python source.
 - Tested on the Intel OpenCL device, the Nvidia CUDA device, and AMD FirePro.
 - LGPLv3
-- The double-precision CPU/GPU version is available on request.
+- The single/double-precision CPU/GPU NUFFT. (fp64 is available on request)
-- Under the same level of precision (1e-6 ~ 1e-9), the min-max kernel on OpenCL is generally 2x faster than the semicircle-kernel on modern multi-core Intel CPUs.
-Benchmarking is available on request.
+- Under the same level of precision (1e-6 ~ 1e-9), the min-max kernel on OpenCL is generally 2x faster than the semicircle-kernel on modern Intel multi-core CPUs (Benchmarking is available on request.)
-- The feature of "_many_" has destroyed the elegancy of the NUFFT design, which will be removed in the next release.
+- The feature of "_many_" functionality is deprecated.
 Users are recommended to develop their own parallel mechanism, such as multiprocessing, MPI, etc.

 If you find PyNUFFT useful, please cite:

 Lin, Jyh-Miin.
 “Python Non-Uniform Fast Fourier Transform (PyNUFFT): An Accelerated Non-Cartesian MRI Package on a Heterogeneous Platform (CPU/GPU).”
 Journal of Imaging 4.3 (2018): 51.
 (Available at https://www.mdpi.com/2313-433X/4/3/51)

-and/or

-J.-M. Lin and H.-W. Chung, Pynufft: python non-uniform fast Fourier transform for MRI Building Bridges in Medical Sciences 2017, St John’s College, CB2 1TP Cambridge, UK

 ### Acknowledgements